getml/getml.com/src/docs/get_started/index.md

    its capabilities, this is the right place.
 Along a more complex example you will familiarize yourself with the typical structure of a data science project using getML.
-From provisioning the data set, via data model definition, pipeline handling, model training and prediction to feature extraction you learn about the basics of getML’s python API as well as some of the underlying theoretical concepts.
-This walkthrough can be accomplished in 2 hours or less.
+From provisioning the data set, via data model definition, pipeline handling, model training and prediction to feature extraction you learn hands on about the basics of getML’s python API as well as some of the underlying theoretical concepts.
+This walkthrough can be followed through and implemented in 2 hours or less.

 3. Concepts